kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 ---

-> _“Si Jeunesse Savait, Si Vieillesse Pouvait” — Frédéric Soulié._
+> _“The fool is the precursor to the savior” — Carl G. Jung._

 <!-- Let's update the log every Sunday.
 Let's Go! -->